1587causalai/servers/README.md

 - **[MySQL](https://github.com/designcomputer/mysql_mcp_server)** (by DesignComputer) - MySQL database integration in Python with configurable access controls and schema inspection
 - **[n8n](https://github.com/leonardsellem/n8n-mcp-server)** - This MCP server provides tools and resources for AI assistants to manage n8n workflows and executions, including listing, creating, updating, and deleting workflows, as well as monitoring their execution status.
 - **[NASA](https://github.com/ProgramComputer/NASA-MCP-server)** (by ProgramComputer) - Access to a unified gateway of NASA's data sources including but not limited to APOD, NEO, EPIC, GIBS.
-- **[Nasdaq Data Link](https://github.com/stefanoamorelli/nasdaq-data-link-mcp)** (by stefanoamorelli) - An MCP server to access, explore, and interact with Nasdaq Data Link’s extensive and valuable financial and economic datasets.
+- **[Nasdaq Data Link](https://github.com/stefanoamorelli/nasdaq-data-link-mcp)** (by stefanoamorelli) - An MCP server to access, explore, and interact with Nasdaq Data Link's extensive and valuable financial and economic datasets.
 - **[National Parks](https://github.com/KyrieTangSheng/mcp-server-nationalparks)** - The server provides latest information of park details, alerts, visitor centers, campgrounds, hiking trails, and events for U.S. National Parks.
 - **[NAVER](https://github.com/pfldy2850/py-mcp-naver)** (by pfldy2850) - This MCP server provides tools to interact with various Naver services, such as searching blogs, news, books, and more.
 - **[NBA](https://github.com/Taidgh-Robinson/nba-mcp-server)** - This MCP server provides tools to fetch recent and historical NBA games including basic and advanced statistics.